Humanism: Your Guide To Humanistic Learning Theory

 Humanistic educators focus on fostering engagement in order for learners to become self-motivated to further their development.
 After all, the effectiveness of humanistic learning is based on learners feeling engaged and intrinsically motivated to complete training.

 As a result, humanistic educators tend to see the good in their learners.
-Instead of providing negative feedback, they focus on determining what needs aren’t being met for learners not to be able to reach their full potential.
+Instead of providing negative feedback, they focus on determining what needs aren’t being met for their audience and make adjustments accordingly.

 According to humanistic learning theory, self-evaluation is the most meaningful way to evaluate how learners are progressing.

-Self-evaluation ensures learners complete training material for their own satisfaction and excitement, compared to working towards achieving high grades or test results.
+Self-evaluation ensures learners complete training material for their own satisfaction and excitement, compared to standard assessment approaches, which focus on achieving high grades or test results.

-The theory suggests that routine testing and information memorisation won’t lead to meaningful learning.
+In other words, the theory suggests that rote memorisation and routine testing won’t lead to meaningful learning outcomes.

 Strengths and Weaknesses of Humanistic Learning